Localized prostate cancer

 A of prostate cancer usually comes as a shock to men and those close to them.
 But as worrying as the is, the good news is that it is one of the types of cancer with the best chances of recovery.
 This is because it often grows very slowly and the treatments are generally effective.

-Localized prostate cancer refers to cancer that only affects the prostate and hasn't spread to the lymph nodes or formed tumors elsewhere in the body (metastases).
+Localized prostate cancer is cancer that is limited to the prostate and has not spread to lymph nodes or formed secondary tumors called metastases.

 Symptoms